Skip to article frontmatterSkip to article content

 Yoko Ono and Experimental Listening

 Yoko Ono (1933–) is a pioneering artist and composer whose work often challenges conventional boundaries between sound, performance, and audience participation.
-Her influential Instruction Pieces, such as those in Grapefruit (1964), invite listeners and performers to engage with sound and silence in imaginative, conceptual ways.
-Ono’s approach emphasizes the creative act of listening, encouraging audiences to perceive everyday sounds as art and to reflect on the relationship between sound, environment, and intention.
-Her work has inspired generations of artists to explore listening as an active, transformative practice.
+Her Instruction Pieces, such as those in Grapefruit (1964), invite listeners and performers to engage with sound and silence in imaginative, conceptual ways.
+Ono’s approach emphasises the creative act of listening, encouraging audiences to perceive everyday sounds as art and to reflect on the relationship between sound, environment, and intention.

 Alvin Lucier and “I am sitting in a room”

 Alvin Lucier (1931–2021) was an American composer known for his experimental works exploring acoustic phenomena and the perception of sound.
 His iconic piece, I am sitting in a room (1969), is a landmark in sound art and acoustic ecology.
 In this work, Lucier records himself reading a text describing the process: he is sitting in a room, recording his voice, and repeatedly plays back and rerecords the tape.
-With each iteration, the resonant frequencies of the room reinforce themselves, gradually transforming the speech into pure tones shaped by the space’s acoustics.
-Eventually, the words become unintelligible, replaced by the unique sonic fingerprint of the room.
+With each iteration, the room’s resonant frequencies reinforce themselves, gradually transforming the speech into pure tones shaped by the space’s acoustics.
+Eventually, the words become unintelligible, replaced by the sonic “fingerprint” of the room.

 Norwegian artists and practitioners